Medumba language: Literacy and orthography

-The current alphabet is given in Table 1.
+The current alphabet is given in the following table.

 In addition to simplex consonants, Medumba has numerous complex consonants, and these are represented as digraphs or trigraphs; see Table 2.
 Nasals, stops, and fricatives can be labialized; in the orthography this is represented as a CW digraph.
 Stops and fricatives can be pre-nasalized; in the orthography this is represented as an NC digraph or an NCW trigraph.

 Orthographic conventions for tone-marking are as follows: